thebrandonlucas/react-lightning-widget/README.md

 export default App;
 ```

-See [the project page](https://github.com/reneaaron/lightning-widget#configuration-options) for all props
+See [the project page](https://github.com/reneaaron/lightning-widget#configuration-options) for all props.
+Huge thanks to [reneaaron](https://github.com/reneaaron/) for this great tool!